zhgzhg/Geany-Unix-Timestamp-Converter/README.md

 Features:

-* Conversion to time string in GMT and user's local time zone.
+* Conversion to time string in GMT, user's local time zone, and in GPS timestamp format.
 * Shows results in 'Messages' tab or both in 'Messages' tab and in a popup window.
 * Use only the current selected text as a timestamp source or use the